+So far the amount for the new structures, estimated in 2017 to run about $19 million, is now close to $21 million, paid almost entirely from bond funds.
 Still to be completed is the demolition of the old city hall, the construction of a new Civic Center, parking lots, landscaping, and miscellaneous costs.

 With the discussion of another bond issue for infrastructure improvements it may be time to consider the following:

 Bellaire’s debt is greater than at any point in the city’s history, and much greater per capita than similar sized cities.
 The chart at the right lists debt of similar sized cites as of August 31, 2017.

-The lost revenue from the tax cuts could have funded pay-as-we go capital improvements, or accrued in a Capital Reserve fund for future cash expenditures.
+Lost revenue from the tax cuts could have funded pay-as-we go capital improvements, or accrued in a Capital Reserve fund for future cash expenditures.
 Instead almost a quarter of the annual budget will be paid out for debt service in 2019 and more debt is suggested.

 The Texas Comptroller Transparency information: https://comptroller.texas.gov/transparency/local/debt/city.php?cityname=Bellaire&citysubmit=GO

-Bellaire’s Bonded Debt will be $129 million by the end of FY2019
+Bellaire’s Bonded Debt FY2019 will be $129 million by 9/30/2019

 Email your thoughts or opinions to the Mayor and members of City Council in care of our City Clerk, Tracy Dutton, at firstname.lastname@example.org and request that she forward to City Council.